 Support Groups & Mentorships

-We have a network of people from Donor Families, Transplant Recipients, Doctors, Transplant Coordinators, who will be able to get you through the process of organ donation and transplantation by sharing their own experiences, advice, suggestions and most of all – Support.
+We have a network of people from Donor Families, Transplant Recipients, Doctors, Transplant Coordinators, who will be able to guide you through the process of organ donation and transplantation by sharing their own experiences, advice, suggestions, and most of all – Support.

 Here are some considerations when reaching out for support.

 - If you have an immediate emergency in which you or someone you know is a living donor, deceased donor or a recipient, you should immediately call our Helpline at 011-41838382, 9650952810 or the NOTTO Helpline at 1800-11-4770.

 - We can help you make an appointment with a Doctor, a specialist, or an NGO in your area.

 - Seeking out Support Groups in your community and educating yourself about organ donation and transplantation is the best way to get through the process.
 Social support and knowledge can be valuable tools for coping with donations and transplantation.